 Smith should be able to start early wherever he goes.
 That said, going to a team where he can maximize his power is essential.
 Few linemen have elite traits to mold their game around, but Smith’s power and potential energy can add value for teams right away.
 The Bengals are a common fit for Smith in Round 2, and it makes sense.
 Cincinnati’s line still needs lots of help.
 After Joe Burrow’s injury, it’s even more important.

-Additionally, teams like the Packers, Chargers, Giants, and Bears could present excellent matches for Smith.
+Additionally, teams like the Packers, Chargers, Giants, and Bears, could present excellent matches for the Tennessee guard.

 The hope is that Smith’s medical evaluation at the Combine reveals no red flags for his impending NFL career.
 He’s one of those rare offensive linemen who’s fun to watch even for the casual viewer.
 On the draft spectrum, that excitement alludes to upside that NFL teams can harness, magnify, and ultimately win with.